A Mom’s Guide to Raising Thriving Kids with ADHD

 More grounded in who they were becoming.

-Because when a child feels good, they do better.
+Because when a child feels capable and understood, they do better.

-That’s why I believe happiness skills are the most essential skills we can model—especially for kids with ADHD.
+That’s why I believe leadership skills are the most essential skills we can model—especially for kids with ADHD.

 And I believe it starts with us.